THESPIKE.GG

 Kayn dashes in the direction of his choosing, swirling his scythe around when he arrives.
 This does a large area of AOE damage to any enemies he hits, scaling with 80% of his bonus AD.

-Reaping Slash also gets a bonus if Kayn is in Darkin form, as it will do 65% of Kayn’s AD, and 5% of the target’s maximum HP as physical damage.
+Reaping Slash also gets a bonus if Kayn is in Darkin form, as it will do a percentage of Kayn’s AD, and a smaller percentage of the target’s maximum HP as physical damage.
 This also increases by 3.5% for every 100 bonus AD that Kayn has.

 The speed of the slash of Reaping Slash scales with Kayn’s total movement speed too, so make sure to use this to your advantage with early boots.